 With most rooms having personal balconies overlooking the Wild & Scenic Merced River, it’s a great place to feel the breeze off the rushing water and gaze across the steep, rugged canyon that surrounds.

-With two restaurant options, Parkside Pizza and The River View, and seven, yes, seven hot tub spas on property, the lodge has a nice pop of amenities including the Yosemite View Convenience Store and 120v outlets in the parking lot for EV charging.
+With two restaurant options, Parkside Pizza and The River View, and seven, yes, seven hot tub spas on the property, the lodge has a nice pop of amenities including the Yosemite View Convenience Store and 120v outlets in the parking lot for EV charging.

 To explore lodging options, things to do and places to eat, visit Yosemite.com, the #1 trip planning site for vacations to Yosemite National Park and historic Mariposa County.
 To stay up to date, follow @YosemiteNation on social media and subscribe to our newsletter, “The Wanderer”.
 Be sure to subscribe to our YouTube channel for great videos on the people and places of Yosemite Mariposa County.